-- 1. All time worked in excess of the ordinary hours of work and/or outside the span of hours (Monday to Friday) is paid for at the rate of time and a half for the first 2 hours and double time thereafter. - 2.
-For increased flexibility the Leading Hand in conjunction with the team, with approval from their People Leader, can continue their team working for up to 1 hour extra per day to complete a task.
+- 1. All time worked in excess of the ordinary hours of work and/or outside the span of hours (Monday to Friday) is paid for at the rate of time and a half for the first 2 hours and double time thereafter unless the employee requests that it be banked time. - 2.
+For increased flexibility the Leading Hand in conjunction with the team, with approval from their People Leader, can continue their team working for up to 1 hour extra per day to complete a task with the first half hour to be banked on a time for time basis.